Central Europe Main Office Address

 - Mailing prohibitions

 There are two options for travel to the Central Europe program.
-You can choose to book the suggested flight offered by Advantage Travel, or you may make your own travel arrangements and meet the group upon arrival in Gdansk.
+You can choose to book the suggested flight offered by Advantage Travel, or you may make your own travel arrangements.
 Admitted students will receive an email detailing both options.

-- Packing: Pack clothing and belongings for the semester in your large checked bag, and your carry on should have essentials for your flight and the first few days of the signature seminar.
-You will have access to your checked baggage throughout the duration of the signature seminar.
+- Packing: Pack clothing and belongings for the semester in your large checked bag, and your carry on should have essentials for your first few days in Wroclaw in case your luggage is delayed.

-Students share double rooms in a beautifully renovated building in the historic center of Wroclaw, Poland (large triple rooms also available), which has excellent access to the city’s public transportation network.
+Students have private rooms in a beautifully renovated building in the historic center of Wroclaw, which has excellent access to the city’s public transportation network.
 Your neighborhood is filled with cafes, galleries, and small restaurants where you can immerse yourself in city life.
-There are a variety of sports facilities in proximity to the dorm, including health clubs, gyms, and swimming pools.

 During the traveling seminar, some group meals are provided.
 Students also should plan to cover the costs of some of their meals.
 Once in Wroclaw, students are expected to buy and/or prepare meals on their own; meals are not included in the program fee.
 Students have the option of eating breakfast at the dorm/hotel, which offers a buffet at a discounted rate.
 Wroclaw is a University town with ample opportunities to buy affordable meals at many establishments in the city center.
 Many students usually opt to have meals regularly at the buffet at the University of Lower Silesia.